 “It’s a performance art piece that features live music so I’ve been developing the composition,” he said.
 “It’s about multiculturalism and the tensions surrounding cultural diversity here in the Netherlands.
 I’m composing for voices instead of musical instruments.
 The vocals will be distributed around the stage so there will be a quadraphonic effect that gives an enveloping sensation.”

 Titled: The Involved Stage, the project is a collaborative effort between Professor Roos and a team that includes students from Webster Leiden.
-It’s scheduled to debut in 2017 and you can learn more about it by clicking here.
+It’s scheduled to debut in 2017.

 Text: Brandon Hartley